mohamed-azzam/Udacity-Starbuck-s-Capstone-Challenge/index.md

 - *Recall* : reflects how many relevant item are selected
 - *F1 Score* : F-score or F-measure is a measure of a test's accuracy.
 It is calculated from the precision and recall of the test,

+## Classification Algorithms

+In this project i will use Logistic Regression to classify if the customer will accept or reject the offer

 ## The Steps of Project

 1. **Assessing Datasets**